Unix Timestamp Converter

 Can Unix timestamps represent dates before 1970?

 Yes!
 Negative Unix timestamps represent dates before January 1, 1970.
-For example, -86400 represents December 31, 1969 (one day before epoch).
-However, some systems may not handle negative timestamps correctly.
+For example, -86400 represents December 31, 1969.

 How do I handle timezones with Unix timestamps?